 We call people friends and we keep them close for a reason.
-Ironically, it is that very reason why these moments leave us paralyzed.
+Ironically, it is exactly why these moments leave us paralyzed.

 I always thought I was a good judge of character and can see through lies.
 It seems that my vision gets clouded when I have invested a certain amount of trust in people.
 Why so?
-Calling somebody a friend – especially close friends – comes with many responsibilities.
+Calling somebody a friend – especially a close one – comes with many expectations.
 You tend to be more honest with each other, caring and protective.
-These are the differences between your friends and a brief acquaintance.
+These are the differences between your friends and brief acquaintances.

 Would I call a person I just met last Sunday when I am having a panic attack?
 Probably not.
-The idea of presenting myself that vulnerable to a stranger doesn’t seem pleasant.
-I guess this is also one reason why therapy tends to needs some time until it progresses: Opening up to somebody we don’t know (yet) and therefore don’t trust is hard.
+The idea of presenting myself to a stranger so bare and vulnerable doesn’t make sense.
+I guess this is also a reason why therapy tends to need some time until it progresses: Opening up to somebody we don’t know (yet) and therefore don’t trust is hard.
 In other words, the act of building trust in a person is a form of work by overcoming your own distrusting nature.

 There is a reason why I don’t burst into tears when the bus driver was rude to me this morning.
-During the day I am aware that I will need some wall to protect me from unfairness.
-It is sad but the reality we live in.
-On the contrary, I had tears many times when a friend said something equally rude in the heat of a discussion.
+During the day I am aware that I will need some wall to protect myself from unfairness.
+On the contrary, I had tears in my eyes when a friend said something equally rude in the heat of a discussion.

-Besides the trust and love we feel, we also see a set of expectations towards our friend.
+Besides the trust and love we feel, we also see an imaginative set of responsibilities for our friend.
 Or maybe it’s just me.
 I tend to assume that my friends and I have similar values.
 Whatever I would do for them I like to believe they would do the same for me.
 This concept of mirrored devotion does not work.
 The abilities that I have and the circumstances I’m living in are not the same as the ones my friends face.
 We are different and I forget about it.
 This concept is meant to disappoint.
 When you build up a set of expectations on this theory it can differ from the reality a lot.